gamemanual0/gm0/source/docs/being-a-team/team-organization.rst

 Create and utilize resources.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To start the learning process, |gm0| may be useful!
 Have your team peruse the resources here, and use that as a starting point for your own knowledge base.
 Make sure to check out the :doc:`/docs/useful-resources` section, where other resources are cataloged.
 Additionally, compiling your own resources will allow your team to explore different techniques and materials, and provide useful documentation for future team members.
-You could create a library of FTC-legal sensors and goBILDA kits.
+You could create a library of FTC legal sensors and goBILDA kits.
 Make sure to include all your members in these processes.

 Cross-train your members.
 ^^^^^^^^^^^^^^^^^^^^^^^^^